steelenet/slate/source/index.html.md

 * conversationSummaryCleanupDaysRetained = Define how long in days chat transcripts are retained.
 * defaultEscalationQueueId = Define to which queue escalations are sent.
 Use the [get escalation queues endpoint](#get-all-escalation-queues) to find the queue ID value.
 * greetingBpnId = The BPN that first runs when a user enters the domain.
+* id =
+* imageEnabled = Decide if an image avatar is going to be displayed.
+Takes a bool true/false value.
+Only affects mind view Amelia, not custom UI or integrated UI.
+* localeTag = Choose the localization for Amelia.
+Defaults to a variety of English options.
+Other options available with optional language packs.
+See [locale options](#locale-options).
+* parentId = Name of the parent domain, if one exists.
+* preCloseBpnId = The BPN that runs just before a conversation ends.
+* preEscalationBpnId = The BPN that runs just before a conversation is escalated.
+* subsystemResponderIds = The various [subsystems](#subsystem-responders) to be enabled on a domain.

+### Locale Options

+* English (Australia)
+* English (Canada)
+* English (New Zealand)
+* English (United Kingdom)
+* English (United States)

+### Subsystem Responders

+Amelia has a variety of subsystems that can be enabled or disabled.
+Enabling or disabling these subsystems can change how Amelia behaves and responds to users.
+By default, recommend enabling all subsystems unless otherwise noted.

+* AcknowledgeDefault = Last resort responder for declarative statements.
+* Affective = Amelia's humanization module.
+Includes a knowledge base of her responses, nonverbal behaviors (avatar), social talk grammars, and stop words.
+* AIML = Artifical Intelligence Modelling Language.
+XML-based markup language to give Amelia a corpus of information.
+* Bpn = If a business process needs to be launched, this subsystem will respond.
+* Cqa = Clarifying Question & Answer.
+Amelia's disambiguation module.
+If multiple intents are too close in score, Amelia will ask the user to clarify which intent was intended.
+* DontKnow = If Amelia is unable to classify an utterance, the DontKnow subsystem will respond.
+* EpisodicMemory = Allows Amelia to remember information from past conversations to better follow processes in the future.
+* EQA = Generates a qualifying respone if a user gives an incomplete utterance.
+* Escalate = Allows Amelia to escalate a conversation if needed.
+* FAQ = Provides quick responses to user questions from Semnet.
+* IntentFAQ = Similar to the FAQ module, but uses intents instead.
+* LogicNet = Gives Amelia the ability to answer questions based on inference.
+Can be disabled by default.
+* Semnet = Provides answers to a conversation out of context.
+Can be disabled by default.
+* SemnetDoc = Provides answers from documents uploaded to Amelia.
+* SocialTalk = Similar to AIML, but based on grammars instead of XML.
+* UnknownProblem = Responds when the user intent is not recongized by the intent classifier.

 ### Voice Avatars